jkent/frogfs/README.md

 `frogs/tools` directory, and you can optionally supplement and/or override existing transforms.

-Once a transform or compression option is enabled or disabled, it cannot be overriden later.
 Transforms are applied in descending order.
-You can prefix a transforms or the `compress` keyword with `no` to disable it.
-There are a couple of special keywords: `discard` which prevents inclusion and `no cache`, which causes preprocessing to run every time on matching objects.
+You can prefix a transforms or the `compress` verb with `no` to disable it.
+There are a couple of special verbs:
+`discard` which prevents inclusion and `cache` (default), which caches the file in the build cache.

 ## Usage